pavelvasev/viewlang/readme.en.md

 2. Configure your Chrome shortcut by adding command line flag `--allow-file-access-from-files`.
 Then restart chrome (if it was running).

+## Local setup (linux)
+Sorry no instructions now.
+Some ideas:
+1. Try to reproduce windows setup.
+2. Run local static webserver and open ./code/scene.html there.

 ## Examples
 Located in ./examples